Amiralitolouei1388/MyWeblog/README.md

-This is Weblog created by django from python... and my name is AmiraliTolouei.
+This is Weblog created by django from python... and my name is AmiraliTolouei.# MyWeblog